ceejbot/go-loud/README.md

 You can skip this step if you have another way to provide the required env vars.

 5. Now you'll want to seed the yell database.
-If you like, look at `seedlouds.go` and add or remove yells to suit your team.
+If you like, look at `SEEDS` and add or remove yells to suit your team.

 ```sh
 cd cmd/seedlouds